jloveric/high-order-layers-torch/README.md

 one test case each, but it looks like sophia is the best optimizer.
 Layernorm is best until you get to higher order and then max_abs is better, most likely because it does a better job of keeping in [-1,1].
 I'll try and get the higher orders to where I think they can be.
+Also, all of these memorize the training set.

 Below using max_abs and sophia
 | n   | test (polynomial)      | test (continuous) | test (discontinuous)